webgptorg/hello-world-node-js/README.md

 # ✨ Hello World!

+Sample Book project using Promptbook and pure vanilla JavaScript in Node.js environment

 Welcome!
 In this repository, you'll find a simple example of how to write your first [Book](https://github.com/webgptorg/book) and run it using the [Promptbook Engine](https://github.com/webgptorg/promptbook) via the CLI.

+> TODO: !!!!!!
+Merge Book and Node Getting Started

 ## Getting Started